The way we market music is broken.

 It’s a restaurant.

-After a decade of working as a music publicist, whose actual job is to get hype for bands, I have come to believe strongly that the majority of bands will make more money and waste less time and energy by treating their businesses more like restaurants and less like aspiring celebrities.
+The decade I spent working as a music publicist lead me to believe strongly that the majority of artists will make more money and waste less time by treating their businesses more like restaurants and less like a celebrity brand.

 Restaurants are most often focused on attracting local and regional patrons.